GeorgeCLu/polkadotAccountQuery/README.md

 seems to be created in at least blocks [5000007](https://polkadot.subscan.io/block/5000007?tab=event), [5000217](https://polkadot.subscan.io/block/5000217?tab=event), [5000959](https://polkadot.subscan.io/block/5000959?tab=event), [5001226](
 https://polkadot.subscan.io/block/5001226?tab=event) and other blocks as well.

-Using 1 to many relationships would only work if there was one block or date to many accounts, so for this purpose I will only be counting the first instance of AccountId encountered going up from the 5000000 block, to make the queries using the 1 to many relationships work.
+Using 1 to many relationships would only work if there was one block or date to many accounts, so for the purpose of this project I will only be counting the first instance of AccountId encountered going up from the 5000000 block, so to make the queries using the 1 to many relationships work.

-There are also seperate queries to show the number of accounts created for each block or date including ones with AccountId's that have already been created in another block/date.
+There are also seperate queries to show the number of accounts created for each block or date including ones with AccountId's that have already been created in another block/date, such as the “13fNutUiAy398Tw6o2f21LyAeQrPxT8panXsRoKuY5r7YxDU” account.